coolbutuseless/btnsystem/README.md

 remotes::install_github("coolbutuseless/btnsystem")
 ```

+#### ToDo

+  - No attempt has been made to support Windows shells, as I don’t have
+    easy access to a machine.
+Let me know if you can help out\!

 ## The problem with built-in `system()` and `system2()`: Multiple commands in a single call

 It’s easy to get built-in `system2()` to execute arbitrary commands even